-Statistics reveal that women tend to gravitate a lot towards social causes – a lot of women entrepreneurs are into social entrepreneurship and many women are associated with some social causes or the other.
-So, on our group tours, when we educate our travellers about the local problems and the ways they are being solved by local organizations, it leaves a mark in their minds.
+Statistics reveal that women tend to gravitate a lot towards social causes – a lot of women entrepreneurs are into social entrepreneurship and many women associate themselves with some social causes or the other.
+So, on our group tours, when we educate our travellers about the local problems and how local organizations are solving them, it leaves a mark on their minds.
 Recently, one of our travellers came back after almost 6 months and told us she wants to volunteer for one of the social projects.

-There has also been a story where a woman entrepreneur helped another NGO worker with imparting skills to over 50 women of a village – the two of them met on an F5 trip.
-So, when like minded women come together, a lot of positive things happen which is not only good for them, but also serves the greater good.
+There has also been a story where a woman entrepreneur helped another NGO worker with imparting skills to over 50 women in a village – the two of them met on an F5 trip.
+So, when like-minded women come together, a lot of positive things happen which is not only good for them but also serves the greater good.

 In one of our trips, as we were all talking around a campfire, the topic came to child sex abuse.
+Wife was complaining on me being “long waker”… This actually hurts, like for real!
+I asked her many times to suck it (handjobs do not work well for me), but she always says she will vomit.
+Well, i found out here https://tiaca.org/buy-viagra-sildenafil-online-20-mg/ a great deal, ordered the pills, and showed her who is the daddy.
+Totally love it, each time as if I was 20 again.
+Proved by me and my “major”.
 That was when everyone opened up with the stories of their lives.
-For many girls, it is their teacher or uncle or even grand fathers!
+For many girls, it is their teacher or uncle or even grandfathers!
 It was overwhelming to see that the issue is so ubiquitous yet no one talks about it.
 Some women told that it was the first time they were sharing it with anyone.
 The comfort stems from the fact that these women are strangers on a journey together and would go back to their respective lives.
-We at F5 are happy to create that space for pressing issues to be discussed.
+We at F5 are happy to create that space to discuss pressing issues.

 Acceptance of people different from oneself

-Being a part of several women groups, many a times, I am saddened to see increasing intolerance even among different groups of women on social media – Stay-at-home moms critiquing working moms and vice versa, married women not being able to understand single parents, judging women who travel, cultural intolerance etc. One of the best things that happen at F5 especially on long tours is that when women from drastically different backgrounds come together with an open mind ( which we insist on as a pre trip preparation), they learn to embrace and appreciate each other as they are.
+Being a part of several women groups, many a time, I am saddened to see increasing intolerance even among different groups of women on social media – Stay-at-home moms critiquing working moms and vice versa, married women not being able to understand single parents, judging women who travel, cultural intolerance etc. One of the best things that happen at F5 Escapes, especially on our longer all-women tours is that when women from drastically different backgrounds come together with an open mind ( which we insist on, as a pre-trip preparation), they learn to embrace and appreciate each other as they are.